MicrosoftDocs/machine-learning-server-docs/microsoft-r/scaler-getting-started-0-example-airline-data.md

 ---

-# Tutorial: Data manipulation and statistical analysis (Microsoft R)
+# Tutorial: Practice data manipulation and statistical analysis (Microsoft R)

 This tutorial builds on what you learned in an [earlier tutorial](scaler-getting-started.md) by adding more steps and functions that broaden your experience with RevoScaleR functions.
 As before, you'll work with airline sample data to complete the steps.